courserarsa/Getting-and-Cleaning-Data/CodeBook.md

 * Integer activity ids with corresponding descriptions:  1 WALKING; 2 WALKING_UPSTAIRS; 3 WALKING_DOWNSTAIRS; 4 SITTING; 5 STANDING; 6 LAYING
 * These six activity ids align with the labels files described in “D”.

-Data requirements for the project assigned:
+Data requirements for the project
 ==============================================================================
   Create one R script called run_analysis.R that does the following.
      1.Merges the training and the test sets to create one data set.